platanus/blog/_drafts/dockerize-your-rails-app.md

 Then we run bundle install to install the gems needed for our app.
 Finally we tell the image that our default command to run is "rails s".

-Now build the image:
+Now build your image:

 `docker build -t myimage .`

-If you run it again you will find that is much faster because docker caches the building process.
+If you run it again you will find that it takes less time to build.
+Thats because docker caches the building process.

 The problem with our Dockerfile is that the "ADD" line will be ran everytime that any file in our current folder changes (this includes the `RUN bundle install` line).
 That would be very annoying.